Toronto Train Vacations

 Toronto Harbour Cruise

-Before you take a tourist train from Toronto to Vancouver, see the city from a new point of view with a Toronto Harbour cruise.
+Before you take a tourist train from Toronto, see the city from a new point of view with a Toronto Harbour cruise.
 Each sightseeing cruise takes you around the harbour, providing almost endless opportunities to take photographs of Toronto's famous skyline.
 Some cruises even have full meals on board, making this the perfect way to relax after a day of walking around.

 Kensington Market

 Kensington Market is a diverse neighbourhood filled with restaurants, shops and other attractions.
-Before you begin your train travel from Toronto to Vancouver, enjoy some Caribbean cuisine, stop for a drink at the local brewery or relax with a cup of java at one of the neighbourhood's many cafés.
+Before you begin your train travel from Toronto, enjoy some Caribbean cuisine, stop for a drink at the local brewery or relax with a cup of java at one of the neighbourhood's many cafés.
 Add a private walking tour to your itinerary to learn about Kensington Market from a local insider.

 Distillery District